fido-alliance/iot-fdo-conformance-tools/README.md

     - `make preconfig_conformance_server` - Will only configure golang dependencies

 ## Building
+- `make build_config_onprem` - Will updated build config to setup app for on-premises running
+- `make build_config_online` - Will configure app for online deployment

 - `make build` - will compile builds for Windows, Linux, and MacOS

 - `make compile_all` - will only generate binaries for Windows, Linux, and MacOS